At some point, all of us will die. The sheer inevitability of death provokes all kinds of questions and good deal of unspoken fear.

 July 27 – Check Your Bags (2 Peter 3:10-14)

-An audio recording of the first sermon is available here.
+An audio recording of the first sermon is available on our site.
 For those of you gathering in Community Groups this week, here are a few questions for discussion:

 - Have you ever been afraid of dying?